 A forum for discussion and learning

-The Vaccine Presentation and Packaging Advisory Group (VPPAG) is a unique forum for industry, public health, and immunization program stakeholders to discuss vaccine product characteristics and their impact.
-PATH is a member of and a contributor to the VPPAG, working alongside other members to identify and define preferred product profiles for vaccines that are in early stages of development and to create a generic preferred product profile (gPPP) for all vaccines designed for low-income country markets.
+The Vaccine Presentation and Packaging Advisory Group (VPPAG) was a unique forum for industry, public health, and immunization program stakeholders to discuss vaccine product characteristics and their impact.
+PATH as a member of and a contributor to the VPPAG worked alongside other members to identify and define preferred product profiles for vaccines in early stages of development and to create a generic preferred product profile (gPPP) for all vaccines designed for low-income country markets.

 The role of the generic preferred product profile

 In 2009, the VPPAG published its first gPPP for vaccines intended for use in public-sector immunization programs in low-resource settings.
 The gPPP provides guidance to vaccine manufacturers on key presentation and packaging decisions in four domains: formulation, presentation, labeling, and packaging.
 It also identifies areas in which further evidence or data are needed.
 Each recommendation has been crafted to mitigate programmatic challenges by making vaccine administration safe and efficient—ensuring that the products are simple to use, limit cold chain burden, and reduce unnecessary vaccine wastage.

 PATH contributions to the gPPP include research and discussion on optimal packaging sizes, vaccine label requirements, green packaging, reuse of tertiary packaging, barcoding, and radio-frequency identification tags.